Joshua-Clugston/commute_times/README.md

 This took a while.
 I took the approach of using the string replace method for every phrase I wanted to replace (which sounds nice, but it quickly became tedious).
 I ended up using the sub regular expressions method for one specific thing since replace wasn't cutting it.
 If I had to do this part over, I would definitely use regex for as much as possible.

 Still, I finally was able to line up all the column names and put everything into one table to send to PostgreSQL.
 Now, I could finally tackle some of the questions I was wondering about in an easy and straightforward approach.

+#### Thought I was done yet?
+After loading the tables into SQL, I came across something odd.
+There were a few values that said the median age of county workers was 23,658.
+Obviously, this is incorrect, and so I figured that there was an aggregation that went wrong (namely, a sum happening instead of an average).
+So now I had to track down this issue!

+The only time this issue occurred was whenever the year was 2018, so I knew I had to focus on that original table to see what was up.
+After looking and some trial and error, here's what was up:
+    1. There was a column called "Workers 16 and over who did not work *at* home" (emphasis added on "at").
+This is a problem because the tables after 2018 use "from" and not "at."
+    2. The order of the columns was quite silly.
+It had the total travel times together at the beginning, but then cycled through the other subcategories at the end, tagging the mean/median columns at the end of the dataframe.
+Before 2018, the subcategories cycled consistently, which made it easy.
+After 2018, each subcategory was grouped, which was also easy.
+The fact 2018 couldn't make up its mind was the source of the issue.
+I'm not sure what happened in 2018, but the way the data was collected had an impact on how this data was cleaned.

+Well, it was after working on this, I made another shocking discovery: *every table has a column for workers who don't work at home!* Before 2019, it always used "at" and since 2019 it uses "from"!
+This minute detail has messed with me for a very long time: I was under the impression they didn't keep track of that until 2019, but I was very wrong.
+So after fixing some of that code, I now have the data in a good spot.